The Queenan Law Firm

 If after you have gone through all of these steps the court will generally issue a Final Decree of Divorce.
 The Final Decree of Divorce, whether reached by agreement, or decided by the judge, or a jury, should dispose of all issues outstanding in the divorce.
 Generally, this means that the decree should provide for the division of all community property and all community debt, set forth all matters of child custody and provide for the amount and frequency of child support payments.
 A Final Decree of Divorce may also provide for the name change of either party to a name previously used.

 If you and your spouse have worked out many of the details on your own and are coming to the court with a simple, uncontested divorce, the judge may grant a divorce after hearing testimony as to the terms of your divorce.
 This is sometimes known as a “prove-up.”
-However, if your divorce involves contested issues, such as child support, alimony, and property division then the process to receiving a divorce can be longer.
+However, if your divorce involves contested issues, such as child support, alimony, and property division then the process of receiving a divorce can be longer.
 Your divorce is considered final and binding as soon as the judge signs and dates the Final Decree of Divorce.

 If You Are a Party to a Divorce Proceeding in Texas, our Lawyers Can Help